mslaursen/system-integration-sd23/assignments/assignment4/granular_access/exposee/documentation/granular-access-documentation.md

 This document serves as a guide for connecting to the database as the `integrator` user and outlines the user's permissions regarding various database operations.

+## Prerequisuites

+MySQL is installed on your machine

 ## Connecting to the Database

 To connect to the database as the `integrator` user, use the following credentials: